vikkastiwari/Node/README.md

 Run In Band - https://jestjs.io/docs/cli#--runinband

 ### Packages
-- Moment - Deals with date and time
-   `npm i moment`
+   - Moment - Deals with date and time `npm i moment`

+### Dependencies For Deployment
+   - Helmet - Protects application from web vulnerabilities `npm i helmet`
+   - Compression - It compresses the http response that we sent to client `npm i compression`

 ### Note